4 min read

 Grip Security vs Nudge Security

-Both platforms recognize that SaaS sprawl and shadow IT create exposure.
-The difference lies in how that exposure is reduced.
+Both platforms recognize that SaaS sprawl and shadow IT create risk, but they approach the problem differently.

 Capability Grip Security Nudge Security